#

 March 25, 2026

 What if you could reduce your population of risky users by 50% in the first year?
-This isn't a hypothetical goal; it's a measurable outcome driven by a new approach to security.
-Such results are impossible with check-the-box compliance training that fails to change behavior.
-The engine behind this transformation is real-time human risk insights.
-By continuously analyzing risk signals, you can move beyond generic campaigns and deliver personalized, timely interventions that actually work.
-This data-driven strategy allows you to focus resources where they matter most, measurably strengthening your security posture and demonstrating clear, board-ready value to your organization’s leadership.
+This isn't a hypothetical goal; it's a measurable outcome.
+But these results are impossible with check-the-box training that fails to change behavior.
+The engine behind this transformation is real-time risk monitoring.
+By continuously analyzing risk signals, you can operationalize human risk insights across your teams and move beyond generic campaigns.
+This data-driven strategy allows you to deliver personalized, timely interventions that work, focusing resources where they matter most and demonstrating clear, board-ready value.

 Key Takeaways